Navigating School Avoidance: A Parent's Guide to Smooth Transitions

 Keep bedtime and wake‑up times within one hour of school routines.

-Sprinkle “school‑like” bursts of focus reading, journaling, or math games.
+Sprinkle in “school‑like” bursts of focus, such as reading, journaling, or math games.

 Predictability soothes the nervous system.
-A key factor for students with autism, ADHD, or anxiety.
+This is especially important for students with autism, ADHD, or anxiety.

 3. Preview What’s Coming